oliviasv/CS_LAB-7/README.md

 ## Setup

-1. Clone this github directory on your device
+1. Clone this github directory;
-2. In the root folder run **-npm install**
+2. In the root folder run **-npm install**;
-3. Run the main server - CORS=1 node server
+3. Run the main server - CORS=1 node server.

 ## Status:
 This project is finished.